 For the Media feature, we offer direct integrations with Getty Images, Adobe Stock and Shutterstock to make the process of managing your content even easier.
 With all three integrations you will be prompted to login with your respective account credentials to connect to Pickit.
 Once connected, you will be able to search for and import images directly into collections or the Media view.
 For more information, please reference our Integrations for Admins Guide

-Additional integrations with the Media feature include Microsoft 365 and Dropbox.
-Here you will also be prompted to login to your respective Microsoft 365 or Dropbox accounts to get integration access.
+Additional integrations with the Media feature include Microsoft 365, Box, Dropbox, Google Drive, and Adobe Creative Cloud.
+Here you will also be prompted to login to your respective accounts to get integration access.

 The Microsoft 365 integration allows you to connect to your SharePoint, Teams and OneDrive environments to easily search for, import individual files and/or sync folders with Pickit.
-Similarly, we allow you to connect Dropbox to search for and import individual files or folders.
+Similarly, we allow you to connect Box, Dropbox, Google Drive and Adobe Creative Cloud to search for and import individual files or folders.
 For more information, please visit the Integrations for Admins Guide.

 How to Start